EmmanuelStan12/coursera_github/README.md

-# coursera_github
+# Introduction to Git and Github in Coursera

-This is the task on week 3 in Introduction to Git and Github in coursera
+I am editing the README file.
+Adding some more details about the project description.